How I Work

 Know that I will tailor my work with you, based upon your individual needs, characteristics, and culture, because while we all have the same basic wiring, we're not the same.
 Life transitions, anxiety, depression, chronic illness/disability, parenting issues, and grief show up differently for different people.

 And lastly, being skillful and being me are equally important to how I work.
 I seek out the best and most skilled clinicians & theorists in the field to learn from, and I stay true to myself in the process.
 The result is very effective therapy within a safe and genuine relationship.

 Education and Experience

-My educational interests and experiences give me a platform of expertise in social-emotional development across the lifespan, conflict resolution skills, and relationship patterns.
+My educational interests & experiences give me a platform of expertise in social-emotional development across the lifespan, conflict resolution skills, and relationship patterns.
 My work is strongly influenced by the latest neuroscience findings, human attachment theory & psychodynamic thinking.
-In addition, I have extensive education in and heavily draw from Emotionally Focused Therapy, the DIR®/Floortime™ approach and AEDP (Accelerated Experiential Dynamic Psychotherapy), all of which emphasize the importance of emotional engagement & attunement in relationships.
+In addition, I have extensive education in and draw heavily from Emotionally Focused Therapy, the DIR®/Floortime™ approach and AEDP (Accelerated Experiential Dynamic Psychotherapy), all of which emphasize the importance of emotional engagement & attunement in relationships.

 Licensed Marriage & Family Therapist (LMFT), registered with the State of Colorado (CO licensure # 0001295).

 I understand the tolls of life's adversities, as well as the gifts.
-As a person in her middle years, in decade 2 of marriage & a practitioner of meditation and yoga for 20+ years, I draw upon my life experiences as well as my professional training when I support a person's healing, self-discovery and growth.
+As a person in her middle years, in decade 2 of marriage & a practitioner of meditation and yoga for 20+ years, I draw upon my life experiences as well as my professional training, when I support a person's healing, self-discovery and growth.